Tiegris/K8sMonitorNet/README.md

 - EndpointPinger: module for pinging any endpoints.

-- KubernetesSyncronizer: module watchin service configurations and registering pingers
+- KubernetesSyncronizer: module for watching service configurations and registering pingers

 - K8sMonitorCore: the main project with aggregation services, controllers, and WebUi